Bamum

 - Preservation Efforts

-- Preservation efforts focus on documenting the Bamum script, promoting cultural education, and supporting traditional arts and crafts through community initiatives and international collaborations.
+- Efforts focus on documenting cultural practices, promoting cultural education, and supporting traditional arts.